top of page

 THEME 6 - QUESTIONS FOR CONSIDERATION

-1. If Buckley survived 32 years in Aboriginal society, was he as dumb as he was painted by some colonists?
+1. If Buckley survived 32 years in Aboriginal society, was he as dumb as he was painted by some historians?

-3. Who was the nicer person, John Batman or John Pascoe Fawkner?
+3. Who was the moral person, John Batman, John Pascoe Fawkner or John Helder Wedge?

 AH 6.1